Rate limiting

 Note

-If you frequently encounter issues related to rate limiting, please contact the Support team via the Hub to make sure your integration is appropriate, or to increase your rate limits.
+If you frequently encounter issues related to rate limiting, please contact the Support team via the Dashboard to make sure your integration is appropriate, or to increase your rate limits.

 Response header information